 You must also bring one form of identification that includes a signature and recent photograph, such as:

 - hospital ID card.

 A travel card will not be accepted.

-If you have recently changed name - for example, through marriage - you will need to provide official supporting evidence to both the Exams team and the test centre.
+If you have recently changed name - for example, through marriage - you will need to provide official supporting evidence to us.

 Withdrawals, transfers and appeals